3mcd/glom/docs/src/getting_started.md

 ## 5. Scheduling and Running

-Add systems to a `SystemSchedule`.
-It sorts them based on component access (reads vs writes).
+Systems are added to a `SystemSchedule`.
+The schedule sorts them based on whether they read or write to components.

 ```typescript
 import { make_system_schedule, add_system, run_schedule } from "@glom/ecs";